 Get a Dog Walker if Needed

-If you’re gone during most of the day your dog needs to have someone come and check on them.
+If you’re gone for most of the day, your dog needs someone to check on them.
 You can ask a friend or hire a dog walker.

-The dog walker can take your dog out for some exercise and give them some food and water.
-Ask the dog walker if they can leave out some CBD dog chews for joint support before heading out.
-Your dog will love these treats and they’ll help keep their joints healthy too.
+The dog walker can take your dog out for some exercise and give them food and water.
+Ask the dog walker if they can leave some CBD dog chews for joint support before heading out.
+Your dog will love these treats and help keep their joints healthy too.

 Music or TV Can Help

 If you’re worried about your dog feeling separation anxiety while you’re gone, you can leave some relaxing music playing in the background.
-There are also many animal channels you can play on TV that’ll keep your dog’s mind stimulated.
+You can also play many animal channels on TV that’ll stimulate your dog’s mind.
 Make sure to leave out some CBD dog chews for anxiety for added support.

 The Best Tips for Separation Anxiety in Dogs

-If you’re worried about separation anxiety in dogs there are lots of things you can try to help your furry friend.
+If you’re worried about separation anxiety in dogs, there are many things you can try to help your furry friend.
 At Okoa Pet we have great CBD treats that help ease your dog’s anxiety.